The best time to visit Marrakesh: stay cool in the Red City

 So whether traveling for the culture, local festivals or the shopping, in the winter sun or summer heat, these are the best times to visit Marrakesh.

-March to May and September to October is high season and the best time for perfect weather
+March to May and September to October are the best time for perfect weather

+These time periods are Marrakesh's high season.
 Temperatures, particularly at nighttime, tend to increase from early March, marking the return of pleasant evenings spent dining on rooftop terraces and orange blossoms scenting courtyards.
-In May, while exploring the art galleries and architecture of Gueliz, keep an eye out for jacaranda trees that provide a pop of color along the main avenues.

-Easter break sees the city swell with travelers so arriving with a general plan for your days will avoid any disappointment, particularly at the Majorelle Gardens where advance purchase of timed-ticket entry is mandatory.
+Easter break sees the city swell with travelers so arriving with a general plan for your days will avoid any disappointment, particularly at Jardin Majorelle where advance purchase of timed-ticket entry is mandatory.

 Late December is the best time for nightlife

-Known for its nightlife, trendy restaurants and hip bars in the Gueliz and Hivernage areas, Moroccans from across the kingdom head to Marrakesh too to celebrate the start of the New Year.
-A night out may cost more than in London or New York, though it typically includes dinner and lively entertainment, with party-goers dressed to kill.
+Known for its nightlife, international restaurants and hip bars in the Gueliz and Hivernage areas, Marrakesh draws Moroccans from across the kingdom to celebrate the start of the year.
+A prebooked night out may cost more than in London or New York, but it will typically include dinner and live entertainment, with sharply dressed partiers.

-As the city comes to life during this time, advanced restaurant and excursion reservations are mandatory.
-Don’t expect to be able to pick up any last-minute bookings.
+As the city is busy during this time, advance restaurant and excursion reservations are mandatory.
+Don’t expect to pick up last-minute bookings.